eXp Revenue Share Program Explained and Profit Share Model Comparison

-WHAT YOU SHOULD KNOW ABOUT EXP REALTY REVENUE SHARE EXPLAINED
+EVERYTHING ABOUT THE EXP REALTY REVENUE SHARE PROGRAM EXPLAINED

-Rarely does an opportunity this exciting come along in any industry. eXp Realty’s Revenue Share is for real estate agents, team leaders and agencies worldwide to add an income stream to their businesses whilst still earning sales commissions from real estate.
+Rarely does an opportunity this exciting come along in any industry.
+The eXp revenue share program is for real estate agents, team leaders and agencies worldwide to add an income stream to their businesses whilst still earning sales commissions from real estate.

-eXp is a cloud-based company and is the first of its kind in the real estate industry.
+eXp Realty is a cloud-based company and is the first of its kind in the real estate industry.
 It requires no physical offices.
-With no need for bricks and mortar, eXp realty has significantly lower overheads than traditional real estate offices.
+With no need for bricks and mortar, the company has significantly lower overheads than traditional real estate offices.

 eXp Realty believes its agents should be rewarded for growing the company and doesn’t have any recruiters that work for the corporate brand.

 Most agents experience the constant roller coaster income resulting from inconsistent cash flow.
-One of the best parts about the revenue sharing offered by eXp Realty is it can supplement income.
-The 22nd of each month is eXp’s revenue share day, as it is the day that revenue share is paid every month.
+One of the best parts about the eXp revenue share program is it can supplement an agent's income.
+The 22nd of each month is eXp revenue share day, as it is the day that revenue share is paid every month.

 What We'll Cover

-A percentage of the commission revenue received by the company is shared with and paid to its agents who attract another agent that transacts in the business.
+So, what is revenue share?
+When a percentage of the commission revenue received by the company is shared with and paid to its agents who attract another agent that transacts in the business.
 Thereby generating revenue for eXp.
-This is called eXp Revenue Sharing.
+This is called eXp revenue share.

-The main thing that’s important to remember is that eXp Realty pays revenue share from the company’s revenue, not from the agent’s 75% commission split.
+The main thing that’s important to remember is that eXp revenue share is paid from the company’s revenue, not from the agent’s 75% commission split.
 So, it’s taken from the company’s 25% split.
 This is referred to as “company dollars”.

 So, when a transaction settles, the company shares its revenue with the introducing or referring agent until the “Cap” is reached each year, and there aren’t any more company dollars being earned.

-An eXp agent’s agent's Cap will reset at the beginning of each anniversary year, and Revenue Share will also start again.
+An eXp agent's Cap will reset at the beginning of each anniversary year, and revenue share will also start again.

-IS REVENUE SHARE THE SAME AS PROFIT SHARE?
+IS THE EXP REVENUE SHARE PROGRAM THE SAME AS A PROFIT SHARE MODEL?

-The simple answer to whether Revenue Share is the same as Profit Share is "No".
+The simple answer to whether the eXp revenue share program is the same as a profit share model is "No".

-The major difference between Revenue Share and Profit Share is that Profit Share money is paid off a company's bottom line AFTER expenses have been paid.
+The major difference between the eXp revenue share program and a profit share model is that profit share money is paid off a company's bottom line AFTER expenses have been paid.

-First, you're getting paid less per settlement because it's based on profit instead of revenue whenever you refer an agent.
+First, under a profit share model you're getting paid less per settlement because it's based on profit instead of revenue whenever you refer an agent.

-We can’t understate the importance for real estate agents to share in a company’s revenue.
+We can’t understate the importance for agents to get a portion of a company’s revenue.
+A real estate agent retirement plan can be sometimes non-existent.
 Many agents work for decades, and they spend all their earned commissions.
 They really haven’t got much, if anything, to show for all their hard work over the years.

-However, eXp Realty offers something different and better for its agents through its Revenue Sharing program.
-Because even if an agent chooses to retire or stop transacting real estate, they’ll still be able to participate in eXp’s Revenue Share program and earn residual income.
+However, eXp Realty offers something different and better for its agents.
+You could say it's the best retirement plan for real estate agent salespeople.
+And it comes in the form of the eXp revenue share program.
+Because even if an agent chooses to retire or stop transacting real estate, they’ll still be able to participate in the eXp revenue share program and earn residual income.

-With eXp Revenue Share, just like with transacting real estate in most States and Countries and earning commissions from this, the only requirement is you need to hold a current real estate licence in eXp Realty.
+Under the eXp revenue share program, just like with transacting real estate in most States and Countries and earning commissions from this, the only requirement is you need to hold a current real estate licence in eXp Realty.
 The agent’s revenue share is paid every month, and there aren’t any requirements for vesting.

-Like real estate commissions, you'll need an active real estate licence in most States and Countries for Revenue Share to be paid.
+So, like real estate commissions, you'll need an active real estate licence in most States and Countries to receive payment under the eXp revenue share program.

 It’s not uncommon in the real estate industry for agents to occasionally experience bad months and sometimes even months with no settlements, resulting in zero income.

-Through its revenue share, eXp Realty helps to even out the slow months and add to the great months, making them even better.
+Through the income earned from the eXp revenue share program, this helps to even out the slow months and add to the great months, making them even better.

-There is no minimum licensing requirement to earn revenue share.
-So, regardless if you’ve been licenced for 30 years, five years or a month, eXp Realty allows you to earn revenue share immediately.
+There is no minimum licensing requirement to earn income from the eXp revenue share program.
+So, regardless if you’ve been licenced for 30 years, five years or a month, the company allows you to earn eXp revenue share immediately.

 So long as a real estate agent or agency hold an active or registered real estate licence with eXp Realty, they will be eligible to be paid revenue share.

-But eXp is no franchise. eXp is an independent real estate agency.
+But eXp is an independent real estate agency, not a franchise.
 So there aren’t any territories or franchises for sale. eXp Realty is the largest independent real estate company globally and is also the fastest-growing real estate company in the world.
 It spans 21 countries, including the USA, in its 50 States, Australia, New Zealand, Canada, and the UK.

-There is also no minimum production requirement you need to reach to be eligible for revenue share.
-Regardless if you sell no homes or 1,000 homes per year, your revenue sharing potential is not affected.
+There is also no minimum production requirement you need to reach to be eligible for eXp revenue share.
+Regardless if you sell no homes or 1,000 homes per year, your potential to earn revenue share is not affected.

-For those looking for comparison models within the real estate industry that offer additional income opportunities, some other well-known and established models commonly get compared to that of eXp's revenue sharing model.
+For those looking for comparison models within the real estate industry that offer additional income opportunities, some other well-known and established models commonly get compared to that of the eXp revenue share program.

-The most common comparisons are drawn between the profit share model at Keller Williams and eXp Realty’s revenue share models.
+The most common comparisons are drawn between the profit share model at Keller Williams and the eXp revenue share program.

-The basis of profit share poses two problems.
+The basis of a profit share model poses two problems.
 First, you get paid on profit rather than revenue.
 This results in getting less per settled transaction for an agent you’ve introduced.

-The second issue is that every market centre is operated and owned independently.
-This means profit can’t be guaranteed, and there are numerous circumstances where you won't earn any profit share for a referred agent in cases where the market centre is not profitable.
+The second issue with a profit share model like Keller Williams is that every market centre is operated and owned independently.
+This means profit can’t be guaranteed, and there are numerous circumstances where you won't earn any portion of the profits for a referred agent in cases where the market centre is not profitable.

 Whilst this may be true, there’s plenty of reasons why partnering with eXp Realty as an independent agency or as a franchise owner looking to leave their current franchise could be much more rewarding in the long run.
 Here are two main reasons you should consider partnering with eXp Realty in favour of a traditional independent agency model.